New owner incoming, Chelsea into FA Cup final with Liverpool

 It was Tyrick Mitchell being dispossessed that created the opening for Chelsea which ended with Kai Havertz’s attempted pass deflecting off Marc Guehi to the edge of the penalty area where Loftus-Cheek struck into the top corner.

+Thomas Tuchel is now encouraging Loftus-Cheek to make such decisive contributions more often.

-“He (Loftus-Cheek) is the opposite of overconfidence,” Chelsea manager Thomas Tuchel said.
-“We need to install the confidence into his body and his game.
+“He is the opposite of overconfidence,” the Chelsea manager said.
+“We need to install this confidence into his body and his game.
 This is the next step for him to feel the influence he can have.”

 Mount’s goal in the 76th minute came after playing a one-two with Timo Werner before having the time and space to shoot past Jack Butland.